mbshbn/Artificial-Neural-Network/README.md

         result.append(i*1.0/sumExpL)
     return result
 ```
-The softmax function for classifications problems with two classes are the same as the sigmoid function.
+The softmax function for classifications problems with two classes is the same as the sigmoid function.
-For classification problem with 3 or more classes, we need more variables than just `0` and `1`.
-So, we use the One-Hot encoding.
+For a classification problem with 3 or more classes, we need more variables than just `0` and `1`.
+So, we use One-Hot encoding.

-## The error function (cross entropy)
+## The error function (cross-entropy)
 A better model gives a higher value of the multiplication of the independent probabilities of the events/objects in its group.
 To find a better model, maximizing the likelihood is equivalent to minimizing the error function.
-Calculation of products of small numbers (probabilities are between 0 and 1) are problematic due to computational problems.
+The calculation of products of small numbers (probabilities are between 0 and 1) is problematic due to computational problems.
 So, we use natural logarithm function to transfer multiplication to sum.
-Remember, the logarithm of numbers between 0 and 1 are negative, and the logarithm of 1 is zero.
+Remember, the logarithm of numbers between 0 and 1 is negative, and the logarithm of 1 is zero.
-The result of `-log` is called the cross entropy.
+The result of `-log` is called the cross-entropy.
-A better model, has a smaller cross entropy.
+A better model has a smaller cross-entropy.
-In other words, a correct classified object has a probability close to 1, and its cross entropy `-log(1)` is close to `0`.
+In other words, a correct classified object has a probability close to 1, and its cross-entropy `-log(1)` is close to `0`.
-So to find an optimized model, the goal id to decrease the cross entropy.
+So to find an optimized model, the goal id to decrease the cross-entropy.

-In the following, cross entropy is calculated for the problem with 2 classes (binary classification problem, or a logistic regression); Y represents the category, P represents the probability
+In the following, cross-entropy is calculated for the problem with 2 classes (binary classification problem, or logistic regression); Y represents the category, P represents the probability
 ```
 def cross_entropy(Y, P):
     Y = np.float_(Y)